 With a degree in engineering (Institut Catholique d’Arts et Métiers de Lille, 2000), a PhD in robotics (University of Évry Val-d'Essonne) and an accreditation to supervise research (University of Lille, 2013), Christian Duriez joined Inria in 2006 as a member of the Alcove project team, working on the interactive simulation of deformable objects and haptic feedback.
 In 2009, he was made deputy head of the Shacra joint project team, which specialises in surgical simulation.
 He was one of the founders of InSimo, a start-up launched in January 2013 to promote research that began back in 2006.

 He is now head of the Defrost project team, which was set up in January 2015 and specialises in soft robotics.
-His research is primarily focused on modelling, simulating and testing soft robots using SOFA, software that Christian Duriez jointly developed with a number of Inria teams and which is now one of Inria’s 10-star programs.
+His research is primarily focused on modelling, simulating and testing soft robots using SOFA, software that Christian Duriez jointly developed with a number of Inria teams and which is now one of Inria’s star softwares.